 $40K-$70K per year

-Pay for water/waste water treatment operators varies depending on their qualifications, employer, and the complexity of the plant they work at.
+Pay for water/wastewater treatment operators varies depending on skills, experience and the size of the organisation they work for.

 (This information is a guide only.
 Find out more about the sources of our pay information)